Dirt Skills MTB Coaching Part 5: Race Tips

 Racing is exciting so make sure you control your nerves at the beginning of the day.
-No matter how much pre-race practice you have had, make sure you have at least one sighting lap.
+No matter how much pre-race practice you have had, make sure you have at least one sighting lap (DH, not always possible for Enduro).
 Tracks always look different when they are bunted for racing and sometimes this can catch people by surprise.

 If you have any friends thinking about racing, why not bring them along as a volunteer?
 Without volunteers our local race series will not run so helping at a race is not only a great way for them to see how things roll on race day, but also a great way to make sure that our races are around long enough for them to come and join the fun between the tape!